 - Babysitting or nannying.

 Though these gigs don’t come with massive salaries, they can help you stay afloat during difficult times.
-They’re also pretty flexible schedule-wise, which is helpful if you line up an interview.
+They’re also pretty flexible schedule-wise, which is helpful if you line up an interview for a day job and need the time off.

 Get serious about cutting corners